Skip to content

 Avignon (near Avignon), Vaucluse

-Château de Tourreau sits near Sarrians in the Vaucluse plain, surrounded by vineyards with the Châteauneuf-du-Pape appellation minutes away.
-An avenue of Provence cypress trees and an alley of ancient plane trees frame the approach to the 18th-century façade, which is adorned with bas-relief sculptures.
-Eight hectares of formal French gardens host outdoor ceremonies for up to 160 guests.
-The property gained international attention when it hosted the Sophie Turner and Joe Jonas wedding in 2019, drawing focus to its particular combination of structured gardens and Provençal vineyard setting.
+Château de Tourreau sits near Sarrians in the Vaucluse plain, surrounded by vineyards minutes from the Châteauneuf-du-Pape appellation.
+An avenue of cypress trees frames the approach to the 18th-century façade, adorned with bas-relief sculptures.
+Eight hectares of formal French gardens host outdoor ceremonies for up to 160 guests; the property has been featured in Vogue, Brides, and Travel + Leisure.

-A consecrated 1614 chapel seats 70 for religious ceremonies - a rarity among privately owned Provençal estates.
-The heated 25-metre infinity pool serves as the cocktail-hour backdrop, and external caterers are welcome.
-Avignon Airport is 30 minutes away, Marseille Airport about an hour, and the nearby towns of Orange and Isle-sur-la-Sorgue offer guests markets, Roman ruins, and antique shopping.
+A consecrated 1614 chapel seats 70 for religious ceremonies, a rarity among privately owned Provençal estates.
+The heated 25-metre infinity pool anchors the cocktail-hour, and external caterers are welcome.

 Why We Love It